Semantic ENrichment Enabling Sustainability of arCHAeological Links

 Origin ME: from OFr., from med.
 L seniscalus, from a Gmc compound of words meaning ‘old’ and ‘servant’.(From Concise Oxford English Dictionary, 10th edition, Oxford University Press. ed.
 Pearsall, J. ISBN 0-19-860572-2)

-SENESCHAL is an AHRC funded project led by the University of South Wales Hypermedia Research Group in collaboration with the Archaeology Data Service and project partners, Bespoke HER User Group, Historic England, RCAHMS, RCAHMW, Wessex Archaeology.
+SENESCHAL was an AHRC funded project led by the University of South Wales Hypermedia Research Group in collaboration with the Archaeology Data Service and project partners, Bespoke HER User Group, Historic England, RCAHMS, RCAHMW, Wessex Archaeology.

 - Knowledge Exchange based on enhanced vocabulary services